 - Disability changemakers at Imperial

-In previous years published Bringing different perspectives: navigating education and career with a disability and More than meets the eye: Meet five Imperial staff and students with invisible disabilities.
+In previous years we published Bringing different perspectives: navigating education and career with a disability and More than meets the eye: Meet five Imperial staff and students with invisible disabilities.

 Looking for support?